openwisp/ansible-openwisp2/README.md

     # celery queuing mode for the default queue,
     # leaving the default will work for most cases
     openwisp2_celery_optimization: default
+    # whether the dedicated celerybeat worker is enabled which is
+    # responsible for triggering periodic tasks
+    # must be turned on unless there's another server running celerybeat
+    openwisp2_celerybeat: true
     # whether the dedicated worker for the celery "network" queue is enabled
     # must be turned on unless there's another server running a worker for this queue
     openwisp2_celery_network: true